romanovichim/TonFunClessons_Eng/6lesson/sixthlesson.md

 	slice all_actions = actions.begin_parse();

-Now let's remember how data is stored in c5 in accordance with [documentation] (https://ton.org/docs/#/smart-contracts/tvm_overview?id=result-of-tvm-execution).
+Now let's remember how data is stored in c5 in accordance with [documentation](https://ton.org/docs/#/smart-contracts/tvm_overview?id=result-of-tvm-execution).

 A list of two cell references is stored there, two cell references with the last action in the list and a cell reference with the previous action, respectively.
 (At the end of the tutorial, there will be code that shows how to parse `actions` in full, I hope this helps)